vikmaksymenko/brightside/README.md

 BrightSide
 ==========

-BrightSide is a simple tool for proxing Selenium grid sessions.
-It's designed for running browser containers in a Kubernetes cluster, but it can be extended for proxying any Selenium grid session.
+BrightSide is a simple stateless service for running browser containers in Kubernetes.
+It can be used as a Selenium grid replacement as a part of your testing infrastructure.

 ## Usage

-### Python 3
+### Python 3 (for Seleniug grid and Docker only)
 ```bash
 pip install -r requirements.txt
 python app.py
 ```

+### Kubernetes

+1. Deploy Brightside pod to your Kubernetes cluster.
+    ```bash
+    kubectl apply -f src/platforms/k8s/deployments/brightside.yaml
+    ```
+2. Create a service for Brightside pod or connect to it from the inside of the cluster.

 ### Docker
 **TBD**

-## Supported platforms
+## Browser images

-- **Selenium grid** (not very useful, but OK as a proof of concept)
-- **Docker** - creating and managing containers with browsers
-- **Kubernetes** - Run Brightside pod in a Kubernetes cluster and it will create and manage browser pods on-demand
+Right now, it supports only [standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome).
+**TBD**

 ## TODO

 - [ ] Error handling
-- [ ] Parametrized configuration
+- [ ] Browser images
 - [ ] Tests
 - [ ] Logging
-- [ ] App dockerization
+- [ ] Helm chart

 ## Contributing